zhangxi19920406/Restaurant-Environment-Analysis/README.md

 Analytics, Yelp, Rating, Surrounding Environment

 1. Data ETL and API in /api/ directory: <br />
-  (a)MTA: filter out unnessary data and locate in Manhhatan area for analysis. <br />
+  (a)MTA: filter out unnessary attributes and locate in Manhhatan area for analysis. <br />
   (b)The Yelp API runner and reformat runner are built in the main runner of the JAVA project. <br />

 2. Analysis in /analysis/ directory: <br />